4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/4-Profile_Management/4-Profile_Management.md

 * A `400` error with `PROFILE_UUID_REQUIRED` in the body of the response indicates that the request did not contain a profile ID.

-* A `404` error with `PROFILE_NOT_FOUND` in the body of the response indicates that the profile with the specified UUID could not be found.
+* A `404` error with `NOT_FOUND` in the body of the response indicates that the profile with the specified UUID could not be found.